 Marriages and conversions not recognized for obtaining legal status for foreign partners in Israel

-The law offices of Cohen, Decker, Pex and Brosh, in Jerusalem and Tel Aviv, specialize in immigration law.
+Our law offices in Jerusalem and Tel Aviv, specialize in immigration law.
 Our office has extensive experience in accompanying couples through the stages of obtaining legal status for foreign partners, and representing them before all the administrative and legal courts.

 What does the law say about non-recognized conversion?